Joecrazy3193/editor/README.md

 You don't need to edit the entire call, but if you can show some examples of your editing or a short edit of this call that'd be fine.
 Mostly looking to see what kind of "vision" you can bring.

+*I am not looking to monetize your edits and nothing you send me will be used without negotiating some sort of a deal first*